mrnorman/awflCloud/README.md

 The most pressing developments needed are:
 1) A more efficient handling of fast acoustics, particularly in the vertical direction.
 This could include implicit, multi-level, and Lagrangian treatments.
 2) A variable vertical grid spacing (simply a matter of altering the SageMath scripts to compute Vandermonde matrices that respond to grid spacing and inverting those at model initialization).
+3) Add tracer transport routines
-3) A plan for incorporating moisture, possibly through an equivalent potential temperature.
+4) Create a plan for incorporating moisture, possibly through an equivalent potential temperature.